manishraj1/StaticCore/StaticCore/paper/draft_v0.1.md

 # Where Should Requests Wait?
 An Empirical Study of KV-Cache Admission Control in vLLM V1

-**Draft v0.1 — [Manish Raj Vangari], July 2026**
+**Draft v0.1 — Manish Raj Vangari, July 2026**

 ## Abstract

 Modern LLM serving engines resolve KV-cache oversubscription reactively: when memory runs out, running requests are preempted and later recomputed. vLLM V1 recently gained two admission-side mitigations — full-input-length reservation (PR #37307, default-on) and a free-block watermark (PR #44594) — and its authors explicitly deferred a third, output-length-aware reservation, noting TensorRT-LLM implements it.
-We implement that deferred policy as a minimal patch (reserve prompt + α·max_tokens at admission) and characterize all three policies across a conservatism dial and three memory-pressure levels on a production engine (vLLM 0.24.0, Qwen2.5-1.5B, 320-request batches, forced fixed-length outputs).
+We implement that deferred policy as a minimal patch (reserve prompt + α · max_tokens at admission) and characterize all three policies across a conservatism dial and three memory-pressure levels on a production engine (vLLM 0.24.0, Qwen2.5-1.5B, 320-request batches, forced fixed-length outputs).

 Three findings.
 First, a **relocation law**: admission conservatism does not reduce waiting, it relocates it — across every policy, setting, and pressure level tested, tail time-to-first-token rises monotonically while tail decode time falls monotonically as conservatism increases.
 Second, an **inverted cost mechanism**: we pre-registered that reservation's value would rise as memory tightens (costlier recompute); the data cleanly reversed this.
 Reservation's throughput cost *grows* as the pool shrinks, because the binding cost is batch thinning — the reserved fraction of the pool — not recompute avoided.
 Admission conservatism is most expensive exactly where intuition says it is most needed.
 Third, a **regime qualification of upstream results**: the watermark's published throughput benefit did not reproduce as a gain in any regime we tested; in the loosest regime it is throughput-neutral within noise while eliminating ~41% of preemptions, and in tighter regimes it costs 2–6% throughput.
 Output-length reservation is throughput-equivalent to the watermark at matched conservatism; the two policies differ in where requests wait, not in how fast the system runs.